SCS Availability Zones: Implementation and Testing Notes

 The requirements for each Availability Zone are written in the Standard.
 For each deployment, that uses more than a single Availability Zone, the CSP has to provide documentation to proof the following points:

-All of these requirements will either not change at all like the fire zones or it is very unlikely for them to change like redundant internet connection.
-Because of this documentation must only be provided in the following cases:
+After the initial setup, these requirements typically do not change at all (like the fire zones) or are very unlikely to change (like redundant internet connection).
+Because of this, documentation needs to be provided only in the following cases:

-1. When a new deployment with multiple AZs should be tested for compliance.
+- When a new deployment with multiple AZs should be tested for compliance initially.

-2. When there are physical changes in a deplyoment, which already provided the documentation: the changes needs to be documented and provided as soon as possible.
+- When there are physical changes in a deployment that already provided documentation: the changes need to be documented and provided as soon as possible.

 Alternative Documentation